A quick note – always wear a Buoyancy Aid!

 - Windbreaker – keeps you dry and warm

 - Sunglasses with strap

 - Dry Bag – This could contain a change of clothes, maybe an old mobile phone or two way radio, map, towel, first aid kit, camera etc.

-- Snacks like Power Bars for quick energy
+- Energy Snacks (e.g.Powerbars or bananas) for quick energy

 - Drinking water

 - Dry set of clothes and footwear for the ride home